ISISComputingGroup/ibex_developers_manual/Upgrade-ISISICP.md

    - *or* run `install_no_migrate.bat` to install it without copying old journal files (existing ibex instrument)

-If this install fails for some reason, it will not affect an instrument operating - it will just mean that new run entries will not be visible in the ibex journal viewe (which looks at MySQL).
+If this install fails for some reason, it will not affect an instrument operating - it will just mean that new run entries will not be visible in the ibex journal viewer (which looks at MySQL).
 It will not affect the actual creation of the XML reference files by the ISISICP, so a full re=import can be done at a later date when any issues are resolved.